hapax/hapax.github.io/assets/chuzenji.md

 endorse.
-In the ghostlight of other times, our family troops into the restaurant, where Otousan helps himself to huge slices of Kobe beef, and oneesan, a light eater, watches on with disapproving fascination.
+In the ghostlight of other times, our family troops into the restaurant, where Otousan helps himself to huge slices of Kobe beef, and Oneesan, a light eater, watches on with disapproving fascination.
 They fade into peeling wallpaper and furniture in disarray.

 <figure>